-The F‑Secure TOTAL service is a security solution provided by F‑Secure Corporation to protect computers, tablets, and smartphones.
-F‑Secure TOTAL also includes a management portal to help you better manage your licenses across your devices and those of your family members.
+In this policy, F‑Secure Total refers to the security solutions provided by F‑Secure Corporation through the F‑Secure app to protect computers, tablets, and smartphones.
+Depending on your subscription, this service can include endpoint protection, Virtual Private Network (VPN), password management, and breach detection components, as well as a management portal to help you better manage your licenses across your devices and those of your family members.

 This service-specific policy focuses on the items we believe are the most relevant for you.
 Such items are in particular 1) the type of personal and private data that the service collects, 2) what we use it for, 3) our justification, 4) typical disclosures, and 5) for how long we store it.
 More information on such topics as well as on other aspects (data subject rights, contact information, etc.) of the processing of your personal data is also available via the embedded links.